Pergamon Press: History

 In 1964, Pergamon Press became a public company.
 With its growth and export performance, the company was a recipient of one of the Queen's Awards for Enterprise in 1966.
 That year saw construction of a new office block and warehouse at Headington Hill.
 Pergamon ventured to produce an Encyclopaedic Dictionary of Physics, in nine volumes and four supplements in the decade from 1961.

 In 1969, Maxwell lost control of Pergamon and was ejected from the board.
 An inquiry by the Department of Trade and Industry (DTI) under the Takeover Code of the time reported in mid-1971: "We regret having to conclude that, notwithstanding Mr Maxwell's acknowledged abilities and energy, he is not in our opinion a person who can be relied on to exercise proper stewardship of a publicly quoted company."
 It was found that Maxwell had contrived to maximise Pergamon's share price through transactions between his private family companies.
 Maxwell reacquired Pergamon in 1974 after borrowing funds.

 Pergamon continued with International Encyclopedias in biotechnology, chemistry, education, engineering, entomology, linguistics, materials science, and pharmacology and toxicology.
 The education volume won the Dartmouth Medal from the American Library Association in 1986 as the best reference work of the year.

 Pergamon also has offices in Elmsford, New York, in the United States.

 Pergamon is the publisher of several works of the Club of Rome, such as Beyond the Age of Waste, Energy, the Countdown, No Limits to Learning, Towards more Effective Societies, Dialogue of Wealth and Welfare and Microelectronics and Society.

+Business approach

+In 2017 Stephen Buranyi described Maxwell's approach in the Guardian:

+The consequences of Pergamon Press business strategies during this period has been described by Mark W. Neff in the academic journal Issues in Science and Technology: